 Let’s hit restart with my favorite broccoli salad recipe!
 It will become your new favorite, too.

-Why is this broccoli salad the best?
-It’s crisp, crunchy and fresh, which is exactly what I’m craving this time of year.
+This is the best broccoli salad I’ve ever had.
+Why?
+It’s crisp, crunchy and fresh, which is exactly what I want broccoli salad to be.

 It’s also seriously addictive, thanks to the sweet-and-savory combination of freshly toasted sunflower seeds, dried cranberries and cheddar cheese.